Last Updated on March 12, 2021 by Julia Wilson

 Anatomy of the heart

-The heart is a hollow, muscular organ which consists of four chambers.
+The heart is a hollow, muscular organ that consists of four chambers.
 The two top chambers are the atria; the bottom chambers are the ventricles.
-The chambers are separated by valves, known as atrioventricular valves which prevent blood travelling in the wrong direction.
+The chambers are separated by valves, known as atrioventricular valves which prevent blood from travelling in the wrong direction.
 The tricuspid valve is on the right, and the mitral is on the left.